thomasantony/thomasantony.github.io-src/content/posts/202512281621_gpu-agnostic-programming-using-cubecl.md

 Build and run the program using `cargo run` and the program should build and print out "Hello, world!".

-Just like in other GPU programming platforms, the basic unit of a parallel program in CubeCL is a "kernel".
+Just like on other GPU programming platforms, the basic unit of a parallel program in CubeCL is a "kernel".
 This is a function that gets dispatched to execute on the GPU.
 See the [CubeCL book](https://burn.dev/books/cubecl/getting-started/parallel_reduction.html) for more details.
 Kernels do not have a return value and will be returning data instead by writing to mutable array references that are passed into it.

 Here is the CubeCL version of the Python program given above: